osiam/addon-self-administration/docs/user-registration.md

 - [Callback plugin](#callback-plugin)

 # User registration

-The registration will be done via a double opt in mechanism.
+The registration will be done via a double opt in mechanism:

 In the first step the user will register at osiam via the addon-self-administration application.
 Then an email will be send to the address provided in the first step.
 The content of that email will include a registration link with an activation token.

 The second step for the user will be to confirm his email address by going to that url.
 After this the user will be activated by the addon-self-administration.
 This will be done by set the active flag of the User to true.

 ## HTTP endpoints